varnishcache/varnish-cache/doc/sphinx/users-guide/devicedetection.rst

 Example 2: Normalize the User-Agent string
 ''''''''''''''''''''''''''''''''''''''''''

-Another way of signaling the device type is to override or normalize the 'User-Agent' header sent to the backend.
+Another way of signalling the device type is to override or normalize the 'User-Agent' header sent to the backend.

 For example::